Translink (Queensland): History

 TransInfo was a phone inquiry and timetable service established in August 1993 by Queensland Transport.
 It was found to be a very successful service, and in a 1997 research study 99% of surveyed transport users were either very or fairly satisfied with the service.
 After the success of TransInfo, in June 2003 the Queensland Government introduced Translink as an agency within Queensland Transport, replacing the former TransInfo service.
 With a $21.4 million budget, Translink was tasked to introduce common fares, zones and ticket types irrespective of transit mode, and from mid-2004 a smartcard system.
 Prior to Translink's introduction, combined patronage for public transport services was only around 112 million trips per year.

 Translink delivered the new integrated ticketing system in July 2004.
 To help facilitate the change-over, Translink employed and deployed throughout South East Queensland 100 assistants.
 A daily ticket was introduced which allowed unlimited travel on all modes of public transport within the zones specified on the ticket, and for the first time students and aged pensioners throughout South East Queensland received a 50% discount on fares.
 In just two months an extra 2.3 million passengers travelled on transit services, and ticket sales increased by 11%.
 Following Translink's introduction, transit passenger numbers grew faster than ever before.
 In 2005, Translink saw close to a 20% increase in passenger numbers.

 In February 2008, the go card was rolled out on bus, rail and ferry services in Brisbane only, as a precursor to its introduction throughout South East Queensland.
 The Queensland Government devolved Translink from being a division of Queensland Transport to the more autonomous Translink Transit Authority in July 2008, increasing its profile with new branding.
 At the same time a 24 hours a day, seven days a week customer information and support phone number was introduced.

 In November 2009, Translink introduced cashless tickets during peak times, only accepting go cards and pre-purchased paper tickets in an effort to improve service efficiency.
 In late 2009, Translink scrapped monthly and weekly paper tickets, with plans to eliminate paper tickets by the end of 2010.
 On 4 January 2010, to encourage the use of the go card, off-peak discounts and a direct debit top-up option were introduced.
 At the same time, Translink increased fares and also announced fares would increase by a further 45% over the following three years.
 On 5 August 2024, Translink decreased fares to $0.50 across all zones and modes, excluding Airtrain and dedicated school buses, as a trial for 6 months.
 After the 2024 election, the 50 cent fares were made permanent by the new government, thus abolishing the zone system.

+On 10 August 2026, Translink introduced a numbering system for all passenger railway lines in South East Queensland.